adamking77/gz-hq-site/src/content/courses/foundations-of-architecting-your-autonomy.md

       This intelligence allows you to prepare counter-strategies rather than responding reactively to each new manipulation attempt.

-      **Developmental Bridge**: Complete understanding of manipulation systems prepares you for the integration phase where autonomy becomes natural rather than effortful.
+      Complete understanding of manipulation systems prepares you for the integration phase where autonomy becomes natural rather than effortful.

   - title: 'The Void Scroll: Integrated Autonomy and Natural Authority'
     slug: void-scroll